This post may contain affiliate links. Please read my Disclosure Policy for details.

 Julia suggests again and again that art and imagination are best served by playing.
-She reminded me that my inner artist is a creative child.
-The liberation of my creativity has come by embracing that truth.
+She reminds me that my inner artist is a creative child.
+The liberation of my creativity comes by embracing that truth.
 I make sure that I am having fun as I create.
 I am made to express myself creatively, whether I am writing, gardening, coloring or rearranging my studio.
 If there is no joy in what I am doing then that is an indicator that I’m out of alignment with my playful inner artist.

 Some of the deepest work that I did during this course involved examining what holds me back in my creative life.
-I have released a great deal of fear during the last five years, only to discover pockets of it as I explored my desire to write.
+I released a great deal of fear during the last five years, only to discover pockets of it as I explored my desire to write.
 Fear creates blocks.
 And blocks clog the creative process, often stopping that flow of energy completely.
 I’m grateful for the opportunity to banish fear once again.

 I spent much time as well delving into my childhood and reconnecting with the quirky kid who grew up to be an independent woman who doesn’t mind being different.
 I’ve learned from Little Cindy and I have new admiration and appreciation for her.
-I have ideas for ways to further explore the gifts she offers, that I’m excited to carry out.
+I have fresh ideas for ways to further explore the gifts she offers that I’m excited to carry out.

-Lastly, The Artist’s Way confirmed multiple time that Surrender was my word for 2016.
-I love the quote below, which I also found in the final chapter.
-I am surrendered.
-I am trusting.
-I am excited to see what’s around the river bend and content to thoroughly enjoy the journey now.
+The Artist’s Way confirmed multiple time that Surrender is my word for 2016.
+The quote below, which I love, is in the final chapter.
+I am surrendered and I am trusting.
+Excitement and anticipation fill me, to see what’s around the river bend while I thoroughly enjoy the journey now.
 I join Liz in highly recommending The Artist’s Way, to any who desire to discover more about his or her creative self.

 Purchase Julia’s books through Amazon: